DEShawResearch/Random123-Boost/README.md

 Let's consider the code changes between the two fragments:

 - counter_based_engine is a templated adapter class.
-Its template parameters is a Pseudo-Random Function (PRF) and the number of bits in its 'counter'.
-It can be constructed from an instance of the Pseudo-Random Function.
-E.g., this line in the example:
+Its template parameters are a Pseudo-Random Function (PRF) and the number of bits in its 'counter'.

+    typedef threefry<4, uint32_t> Prf;
-        counter_based_engine<Prf, 32> cbeng(prf);
+    counter_based_engine<Prf, 32> cbeng(seed);

     This engine has "only" a 32-bit counter.
 So it can only generate 4*2^32 random values before it needs to be restarted (typically with a different 'base counter').
-But we only use it to generate three normally distributed values, so there is little danger of running out of randomness.
+But we only use it to generate three normally distributed values, so there is no danger of exhausting the counter.

     We restart the generator with a new base counter every time through the loop.
 In this example, the 'domain_type' of the